ulve/lexsigmarium/docs/rules/Advanced Rules.md

 There are two types of **manifestation: endless spells**, which can be summoned by **WIZARDS**, and **invocations**, which can be summoned by **PRIESTS**.
 Each manifestation has its own **warscroll**, and the **spell** or **prayer** that allows that manifestation to be summoned will be found in the appropriate **manifestation lore**.
 No more than 1 friendly **WIZARD** or **PRIEST** can attempt to summon the same manifestation per turn.
 Manifestations are not considered to be units, with the following exceptions:

 - They are treated as if they were units for the purposes of movement, combat range, being in combat and setting up other units.
 Units can finish a charge move within ½" of an enemy manifestation as if it were a unit.
-- If they have any melee or ranged weapons, they can use the 'Fight' and 'Shoot' **CORE** abilities as if they were units.
+- ﻿﻿If they have any melee or ranged weapons, they can use the 'Fight' and  'Shoot' **CORE** abilities as if they were units.
-- If they have a Move characteristic greater than 0" ('-'), they can use **CORE** **MOVE** abilities as if they were units.
+- ﻿﻿If they have a Move characteristic greater than 0" ('-'), they can use **CORE** **MOVE** abilities as if they were units.
-- They can be picked as targets of enemy abilities as if they were units.
+- ﻿﻿They can be picked as targets of enemy abilities as if they were units.
 They are not affected by enemy abilities that do not involve picking targets.
-- Damage points can be inflicted on them as if they were units and they can be destroyed.
+- ﻿﻿Damage points can be inflicted on them as if they were units and they can be destroyed.
-- Manifestations that have a Move characteristic of 0" ('-') cannot move.
+- ﻿﻿Manifestations that have a Move characteristic of 0" ('-') cannot move.
 For the purposes of movement, combat range, being in combat and setting up other units, they are only treated as if they were units in the charge phase and the combat phase.
-- Models can move through manifestations but cannot end a move on them.
+- ﻿﻿Models can move through manifestations but cannot end a move on them.

 :::tip
 **But Khorne Hates Sorcery!**